back to this beautiful country

 I only have 1 day free in Singapore last time.
 So I chose to walk around some of my favorite spots here.
 My route was like this: Little India -> Raffle Place – > Merlion -> Marina Bay -> Garden by the Bay -> Orchid Road.

 Basically, you can go all spots in Singapore by MRT.
-Get an Ezlink card once you arrived, and it can be used for most traffic or convenience store.
+The MRT card, Ezlink , can be used for most traffic or convenience store.
 Despite Little India to Raffle place, I chose to walk to get closer with this city.

 What to see?

 My first stop was Little India.
 As it’s name , here is like a tiny version of India.
 You can find many of Indian products, food and clothes , and also experience Indian culture.
-I really like those flowers street stands.
-Really colorful and exotic.
+I really like those flowers street stands, colorful and exotic.

 Raffle place is totally different from the scene in Little India.
 Here is hustle and bustle, surrounding by skyscraper buildings.
-People style is totally different here as well.
+People’s styles are totally different here as well.
 From sari clothing to suit, can you imagine these two places are just few MRT stops away?

 I started from Raffle place , passed the Fullerton hotel and end up in Merlion park.
 Merlion is Singapore landmark and most famous spot.
 If you only have 30 mins free in Singapore, please at least come here to take a picture with it.

 Along the Marina bay, I walked from Merlion to the other side- Marina Bay Sands and Garden by the Bay.
-I have to say it is a long walk.
+I have to say it was a long walk for sure.
 LOL.
 Marina Bay Sands is a luxury hotel in Singapore.
 The hotel is within 3 tall buildings and connected by a floating boat.
 The swimming pool upstair is also really famous.
 Anyway, my goal that day was Garden by the Bay which is just located behind this hotel.

 Gardens by the Bay is an inspiring 101 hectares nature park in the heart of Singapore.
 Most famous tourist attractions in the park are those Supertrees.
-I feel like I am into the world of Avatar!
-I was planning to do the OCBC skyway which are footbridge among those Supertrees, but it was close due to the wind.:( .Anyway, gardens here are worth to go as well.
-I strongly suggest you to book a ticket online, or you will need to spend lots of time waiting in line.
+I felt like walking into the world of Avatar!
+I was planning to do the OCBC skyway which are footbridge among those Supertrees, but it was closed due to the wind.:( .Anyway, gardens here are worth to go.
+I strongly suggest you to book a ticket online, or you may need to spend lots of time waiting in line.

 What to eat?

 I love Indian food , that’s why I chose Little India as my first stop.
-There are many food court/centre/street in Singapore, in China Town, little India, Raffle Quay…Choices here are a lot , and the price is also much cheaper than restaurants.
+There are many food court/centre/street in Singapore, in China Town, little India, Raffle Quay…too many options!
+And prices are also much cheaper than restaurants.
 The one in the little India is called, Tekka Centre.
 Most stalls here are Indian food for sure, and there are Chinese food and drink as well.